Meet Slate.

 • You do not work with agents for long periods of time

-• You are not solving harder *engineering* problems (you know who you are)
+• You are not solving *engineering* problems (you know who you are)

-In any of these cases, you will not get mindblowingly good results (yet).
-You will likely treat it like an API call which is not our goal with Slate.
+In any of these cases, you will likely treat it like an API call which is not our goal with Slate and you will not see mindblowingly good results (yet).
 Slate is *not* like most agents in that it has been designed to have a high level of autonomy and variability in the frontier of tasks it solves.
-You *can* use it like you would Cursor or Claude code, but we would not recommend it.